mitchellhoesing/Agents/DEVLOG.md

 ### NEXT:
 - Implement Google Gmail API and retrieve emails
+- Fix Factory tests.
+Do not want to create a gmail api connection for unittests

 ### TODO:
 - Implement OpenAI Client
 - Implement agent trace evaluations
 - Implement tool interface
+- Separate the email agent factory into an LLM service factory and an email service factory.
+The email agent factory will simply be an orchestrator.
 - Implement tool call parsing
 - Implement tool call execution
 - Implement tool call logging